 On April 8, 2021, the OEB rendered its DTA Implementation Decision regarding the recovery of the DTA amounts allocated to ratepayers for the 2017 to 2022 period.
 In its DTA Implementation Decision, the OEB approved recovery of the DTA amounts allocated to ratepayers and included in customer rates for the 2017 to 2021 period, plus carrying charges, over a two-year recovery period commencing on July 1, 2021.
-The recovery of the previously shared DTA amounts plus carrying charges is expected to result in FFO4 of approximately \$135 million and \$65 million in 2022 and 2023, respectively.
-In addition, the DTA Implementation Decision required that Hydro One adjust the transmission revenue requirement and the base distribution rates beginning January 1, 2022 to remove any further allocation of DTA amounts flowing to customers.
-This is expected to result in additional FFO4 of approximately \$50 million in 2022, but will decline over time.
-The DTA Implementation Decision is also expected to result in an increase in the Company's ETR to approximately 14% to 22% over the next five years, with the most significant impacts expected over the recovery period.
+The recovery of the previously shared DTA amounts plus carrying charges is expected to result in FFO of approximately \$135 million and \$65 million in 2022 and 2023, respectively.
+In addition, the DTA Implementation Decision required that Hydro One adjust the transmission revenue requirement and the base distribution rates beginning January 1, 2022 to eliminate any further tax savings flowing to customers.
+This is expected to result in additional FFO of approximately \$50 million in 2022, but will decline over time.
+The DTA Implementation Decision is also expected to result in an ETR of approximately 14% to 22% over the next five years, with the most significant impacts expected over the recovery period.